 Kuki Demand Separate Administration, Not Deputy CM: Nemcha Kipgen Must Step Down

-By Kimneihoi Haokip
+By: Ms. Kimneihoi Haokip

 I believe a public mandate is a duty, not a decoration.
 Yet I watch Nemcha Kipgen continue as Deputy Chief Minister of Manipur while our Kuki people endure displacement, fear, and political denial since May 2023.
 To me, the contradiction is unbearable: a Kuki leader holds the state’s second-highest office, but the government she serves openly rejects our central demand for separate administration.
 In my view, when a post cannot protect lives or carry the people’s voice, it is a chain, not a shield.